AmyDelaney94/X_vs_O/README.md

 - There were no errors found when passing code through the <a href="https://validator.w3.org/nu/">Html Validator</a> on any of the pages.

+- On the code validator sites I tested using both the sites URL's and by passing the code through the generator to ensure no errors were present.

 Code | Page | Score
 --- | --- | ---
 CSS | Site Wide | <img src="assets/images/cssvalidation.jpg" alt="Screenshot of CSS validation results">